natebarksdale/natebarksdale.github.io/src/content/blog/2008-12-09-wallpaper.md

 description: A fascinating look at how a gas station in Adrian, Texas transformed restroom graffiti into a positive and creative community expression.
 emoji: 📝
 tags:
-  - 🛣️ Road Trips
+  - 🎨 Graffiti
-  - 🎨 Creative Expression
+  - 🌍 Culture
-  - 🙌 Community
+  - 🛠️ DIY
 haiku: |
   Thoughts on paper shared,
   Restroom walls tell stories true,